Did you know this? Interesting facts about the Arctic

 In April 2005 a British explorer, Tom Avery, set out to retrace Peary’s and Henson’s footsteps and prove the sceptics wrong.
 Travelling in a similar style to Peary’s with teams of Canadian Inuit dogs and custom-built wooden sleds, Tom’s expedition team even managed to beat Peary and Henson’s time of 37 days by 5 hours!

-The ocean at the top of the world!
+6. It is the ocean at the top of the world!

 Ideas of what define the Arctic region vary, but essentially the Arctic is a vast ice covered ocean surrounded by 8 countries – Canada, Russia, Greenland, the USA, Norway, Sweden, Finland and Iceland.